 The skin is our largest elimination organ and it plays a vital role within our excretory system, flushing out toxins from the body.
 It removes large amounts of waste daily and rashes of the skin provide us with clues about the health of the internal organs.
 Skin is actively involved in the detox pathways and the blood and lymphatic system remove waste via the skin in the form of a rash during illness.
 This rash is toxin elimination and these skin conditions should be regarded as a productive step in disease elimination, skin diseases should be viewed as outer reflections of internal conditions and suppressing this process with pharmaceutical drugs block the body's detoxification process.

 We all love our children and we do the best we can with the information available at the time.
 We hope this article empowers parents so they are better equipped to manage illness and help their loved ones thrive.
 By interfering and suppressing the symptoms we allow the disease to go deeper, delaying the healing process and potentially leading to more invasive disease and complications.
-The fear that many hold for the innocuous fever should be the fear held for unnecessary medication, because it is the pharmaceutical intervention that may cause harm - the severity of harm merely depends on one's immune system at the time of infection.
-The result of such interference could be minor (such as prolonging illness) or severe (leading to an invasive condition like life-threatening bacterial meningitis).
-Unfortunately many clinics and hospitals follow outdated treatment protocols that are not evidence based and it is up to the parent to take responsibility for health.
+The fear that many hold for the innocuous fever should be the fear held for unnecessary medication, because it is the pharmaceutical intervention that may cause harm.
+The result of such interference could be negligible (such as prolonging illness) or severe (leading to an invasive condition like).
+Unfortunately many clinics and hospitals follow outdated treatment protocols that are not evidence based and it is up to the parent to take responsibility for ones health.
 Do not be afraid to speak up, advocate for your child's health and question healthcare professionals when they impulsively administer unnecessary drugs, they should have a better understanding of the serious implications posed by careless medicating.